lokimeyburg/lokimeyburg.github.io/_posts/2017-03-29-your-new-product-management-job-first-90-days.md

 - Map the existing Roadmap and propose a new Roadmap
 - If you have multiple products, then show them on a BCG or McKinsey matrix, to get insights across the portfolio
 - Calculate the financial performance of your product
+- Introduce yourself to one or two market analysts (ex: Forrester & Gartner) that does research on your target market
 - Evaluate your personal training needs

 ## By The End of the Third Quarter (half a year later)

 - Have established a network of listening posts in the market to drip-feed insights through to you
-- Have the ability to challenge Development work estimates
+- Have the ability to challenge development/engineering work estimates
 - Understand the unique competences of the company